 “Is there not a Baptist church you can go to?’

 I went through the whole explanation . . . none of the college students went there.
 It was boring as crap.
 A new friend invited me to her church.
 And hers was great!
 Very formal and they said some things I didn’t understand (The Apostle’s Creed) BUT – they talked about God and God’s grace and love.
 It was a new understanding of God and I could not wait to learn more.

 “You need to go to the Baptist Church.
 You cannot betray your faith.
 We look forward to hearing how the Baptist Church is when you come back home for Thanksgiving break.

 I never went back to my hometown church again.

 In my very white, small-town southern high school (and college), my exposure to a world broader than my limited experience was a non-entity.

 Globalization, immigration, and international travel provide a dizzying array of opportunities for people in our world to encounter and befriend people of different cultures, lifestyles, and religious backgrounds.
-And, just like the printing press during the Reformation, the creation of the Internet and social media opened the doors to a multitude of voices, perspectives, and experiences.
+And, just like the printing press during the Reformation, the creation of the Internet and social media opened the doors to many voices, perspectives, and experiences.

 Which, ultimately, has turned the religious dogmatic world upside down.